Teachers & Staff

 We will have release forms to be signed before going on any field trips and before any photos or videos are taken of your child.

 Conferences are welcomed whenever the parent or teacher feels there is a need for one.
 Just contact us ahead of time for scheduling purposes.

 In the event your child physically hurts another child, your child will be placed in a time apart.
 You will be notified when your child is picked up.
 At the time of the second offense, you will be contacted immediately to come get your child from class.
 At this time, the classroom teacher and the director will conference with you about the behavior and alternative forms of discipline to be administered.
-Another conference will take place on the third offense.
+Another conference will take place on the third offense and the child will be asked to stay home for 1 week.
 The fourth offense can result in permanent removal of the child from the program.

 *For example: biting, hitting, kicking, spitting, etc.

 - Quiet voices inside

 - Allowing others to do their work alone, if they prefer

 - Returning work and toys to the same place from which it was taken